Atyors/robotframework-ImageRobot/README.md

 ========================================================

 The purpose of this module is to bring to Robot Framework user a way to do image recognition.
-This module has been created in 4 different parts :
+This module has been created in 4 different parts:
 - Image recognition
 - Window focus
 - Mouse control